-Limits on qualified sick leave wages.
-The EPSLA provides different limitations for different circumstances under which qualified sick leave wages are paid.
+Limits on gualified sick leave wages.
+The EPSLA, as amended for purposes of the ARP, provides different limitations for different circumstances under which gualified sick leave wages are paid.
 For paid sick leave qualifying under (1), (2), or (3) above, the amount of qualified sick leave wages is determined at the employee's regular rate of pay, but the wages may not exceed \$511 for any day (or portion of a day) for which the individual is paid sick leave.
 For paid sick leave qualifying under (4), (5), or (6), earlier, the amount of qualified sick leave wages is determined at two-thirds the employee's regular rate of pay, but the wages may not exceed \$200 for any day (or portion of a day) for which the individual is paid sick leave.
 The EPSLA also limits each individual to a maximum of up to 80 hours of paid sick leave.
 Therefore, the maximum amount of paid sick leave wages paid to one employee can't exceed \$5,110 for an employee for leave under (1), (2), or (3), and it can't exceed \$2,000 for an employee for leave under (4), (5), or (6).
-For more information from the Department of Labor on these requirements and limits, see DOL.gov/agencies/whd/ pandemic.